Are You Prepared If and When Facebook Goes Down Again?

 Remember the days when the fail whale would show up often on Twitter?
 I would quickly move on to other social networks.

-It was reoccurring thing for a while there on Twitter.
+It was a reoccurring thing for a while there on Twitter.
 But I didn’t leave Twitter for long.
-Many others may have and headed over to Facebook or Google+ back then.
+Many others may have and headed over to Facebook back then.

 It happened on a big news day too with Harvey crashing into Texas.
-(My heart go out to those people in the hurricane and flooding areas. ) I was keeping up with a few friends I’ve met through blogging who live in that area via Facebook.
+(My heart goes out to those people in the hurricane and flooding areas. ) I was keeping up with a few friends I’ve met through blogging who live in that area via Facebook.
 Many people get their news just from Facebook today.
-According to Slate it’s about 44% of Americans today who get their news from Facebook.
+According to Pew Research, 45% of Americans get their news from Facebook today.
+Hence, that is up 1% from 2017 when I first wrote this blog post on the topic.

-Here are the tweets from that day when Facebook went down
+The tweets from that day when Facebook went down in 2017

 I went to look it up & it seems no one’s given a reason yet for why it was down.
 Supposedly it was down earlier this week also.